obrunet/GCP_Data_Engineering/Theory/Pipelines.md

     - a series of computations applied to data
     - result of the previous computations become the input for the next one
     - represent a job that can be run repeatedly.
-- PCollection
+- PCollection = abstraction of a dataset (batch processing = bounded / streaming data = unbounded)
 - Transforms
-- ParDo
-- Pipeline I/O
-- Aggregation
-- User-defined functions
-- Runner
-- Triggers

-Pipelines in Cloud Dataflow are, as you would expect,

-The PCollection abstraction is a dataset, which is the data used when a pipeline job is run.
-In the case of batch processing, the PCollection contains a fixed set of data.
-In the case of streaming data, the PCollection is unbounded.

-Transforms are operations that map input data to some output data.
-Transforms operate on one or more PCollections as input and can produce one or more output PCollections.
-The operations can be mathematical calculations, data type conversions, and data grouping steps, as well as performing read and write operations.
+    - operations that map input data (source) to some output data (sink).
+    - operate on one or more PCollections as input & can produce one or more output PCollections
+    - math calculations, type conversions, grouping/splitting, read & write ops.

-ParDo is a parallel processing operation that runs a user-specified function on each element in a PCollection.
-ParDo transforms data in parallel.
-ParDo receives input data from a main PCollection but may also receive additional inputs from other PCollections by using a side input.
-Side inputs can be used to perform joins.
-Similarly, while a ParDo produces a main output PCollection, additional collections can be output using a side output.
-Side outputs are especially useful when you want to have additional processing paths.
-For example, a side output could be used for data that does not pass some validation check.
+- ParDo = a parallel processing op on each element in a PCollection
+    - may also receive a side input used to perform joins
+    - similarly, side outputs can be useful when you want to have additional processing paths (for example for data that does not pass some validation check).

-Pipeline I/Os are transforms for reading data into a pipeline from a source and writing data to a sink.
+- Pipeline I/O = transforms for reading data into a pipeline from a source and writing data to a sink

-Aggregation is the process of computing a result from multiple input values.
-Aggregation can be simple, like counting the number of messages arriving in a one-minute period or averaging the values of metrics received over the past hour.
+- Aggregation = process of computing a result from multiple input values

-User-defined functions (UDF) are user-specified code for performing some operation, typically using a ParDo.
+- User-defined functions (UDF) = user-specified code for performing some operation, typically using a ParDo

-Runners are software that executes pipelines as jobs.
+- Runner = software that executes pipelines as jobs

-Triggers are functions that determine when to emit an aggregated result.
-In batch processing jobs, results are emitted when all the data has been processed.
-When operating on a stream, you have to specify a window over the stream to define a bounded subset, which is done by configuring the window.
+- Triggers = functions that determine when to emit an aggregated result.
+In batch = when all the data has been processed / On a stream, you have to specify a window over the stream to define a bounded subset (in the window conf)

+.
+A

+.

+ .

 Jobs and Templates